Stay Warm and Save Money

 Insulate with Styrofoam

-Replacing your windows is an investment, but it could very well be worth it if your old, inefficient windows are costing you hundreds of dollars or more in energy loss each year.
-According to Energy.com, drafty windows can cause your energy bills to increase as much as 25 percent.
+Replacing your windows is an big investment, but it could very well be worth it if your old, inefficient panes are costing you hundreds of dollars or more in energy loss each year.
+According to Energy.gov, heat loss due to drafty windows is responsible for 25 percent or more of residential heating and cooling energy use.
 Replacing those windows with an Energy Star-rated model, such as American Craftsman white vinyl windows, will cut those costs.
-And though the upfront expense of new windows is pretty sizable, you’ll eventually make that money back on your utility bill savings.
+Though the upfront expense of new windows is pretty sizable, you’ll eventually make that money back on your utility bill savings.

-Prices listed here are accurate as of the last update on November 29, 2021.
+Prices listed here are accurate as of content update on December 1, 2022.

 If you have the money to hire a handyman for every household woe, go ahead.
 But if you want to hang on to your cash and exercise some self-sufficiency, check out these clever products that solve a million and one little problems around the house.
 Go now!